syjn99/ream/book/cli/ream.md

   help                  Print this message or the help of the given subcommand(s)

 Options:
+  -v, --verbosity <VERBOSITY>  Verbosity level (1=error, 2=warn, 3=info, 4=debug, 5=trace) [default: 3]
       --data-dir <DATA_DIR>    The directory for storing application data.
 If used together with --ephemeral, new child directory will be created.
   -e, --ephemeral              Use new data directory, located in OS temporary directory.
 If used together with --data-dir, new directory will be created there instead.
       --purge-db               Purges the database.
   -h, --help                   Print help
   -V, --version                Print version
 ```